 This caused Jesus endless difficulties.
 “How could this man be from God, when he associates with the enemies of God, those who do not keep the Law?” righteous people, good living people, asked.
 The God of the Law cannot tolerate the actions of the God of compassion.

 The early community understood that this radical inclusiveness, revealed by the actions of Jesus, was normative for their community and life together.
 In their community, no-one was to be unwanted, rejected or marginalised.
-Everyone has the same dignity of being a child of God and that dignity was to be recognised and affirmed by the way in which the Christian community accepted them.
+Everyone has the same dignity of being a child of God and that dignity was to be recognised and affirmed by the way in which the Christian community reached out to them and accepted them.

 A small child, Jesus of Nazareth, born two thousand years ago, was then, and is now, the revelation of God’s hope for our world.
 In this child, the human and the divine have become one, forever inseparable.
 Other religions might tell us that we encounter God in sacred places, in temples, places of worship, but we Christians believe that, because of this child Jesus, we encounter God in other human beings.